phansier/FlutterPresentation/README.md

 This project can be assembled for:
 - Android, iOS
-- Web - see how ot works: https://beryukhov.ru/FlutterPresentation/
+- Web - see how it works: https://beryukhov.ru/FlutterPresentation/
 - MacOs (Used in presentation)
 - Linux, Windows